Hybrid Beamforming with Widely-spaced-array for Multi-user Cross-Near-and-Far-Field Communications: Performance Evaluation

-In Fig. \ref{fig:2D_UEnum}, we evaluate the sum SE versus the number of users.
-We observe that, when the number of users is small, namely, users are sparsely distributed in space, the performance of the WSA and the compact array are similar.
-However, as the number of users becomes larger to a certain point, the performance of the compact array system experiences a rapid drop due to the similar angles of the users.
+In Fig.~\ref{fig:2D_UEnum}, we evaluate the sum SE versus the number of users.
+We observe that, when the number of users is small, i.e., the users are sparsely distributed in space, the performance of the MU-WSA and the compact array are similar.
+However, as the number of users increases, the compact array system experiences a rapid performance degradation.
+This is because, as the user density increases, users are more likely to be located at similar angles.
+Since the compact array relies on the angular resolution of far-field communication, it fails to mitigate interference from users at similar angles, thereby reducing the sum SE.
+In contrast, the MU-WSA system leverages the near-field distance domain, which enables efficient interference suppression even among users with identical angles.
+As a result, the WSA system can effectively serve all the users simultaneously, maintaining higher spectral efficiency.

-In Table \ref{Table: running time}, we analyze the computational complexity and the running time of the proposed algorithms.
+In Table~\ref{Table: running time}, we analyze the computational complexity and the running time of the proposed algorithms.
 For SVR which utilizes a predefined steering vector, the precoder at each subarray for each user can be calculated through through simple calculation, resulting in the lowest complexity, i.e., $O(UK)$.
 While the benchmark algorithm HySBD-2~\cite{HBF} conducts SVD operation on the channel matrix of all users, resulting in a complexity of $O((UL_r)^2N_t)$.
 These two algorithms can be applied to the FC system while the proposed steering vector-based scheme has a much lower complexity.
-For the more complicated SC beamforming scheme, the proposed AO algorithm is of the highest complexity since it requires the calculation of the inverse of the matrix $\mathbf{B}_j \in \mathbb{C}^{\frac{(K-1)L_t}{K}\times \frac{(K-1)L_t}{K}}$ in (\ref{eq: Bj}), which has a complexity of $O((K-1)^3L_t^3/K^3)$, and the SVD operation for $\mathbf{X}_j \in \mathbb{C}^{\frac{N_t}{K} \times \frac{N_t}{K}}$, which has a complexity of $O((\frac{N_t}{K})^3)$.
+For the more complicated SC beamforming scheme, the proposed S-AO algorithm is of the highest complexity since it requires the calculation of the inverse of the matrix $\mathbf{B}_j \in \mathbb{C}^{\frac{(K-1)L_t}{K}\times \frac{(K-1)L_t}{K}}$ in (\ref{eq: Bj}), which has a complexity of $O((K-1)^3L_t^3/K^3)$, and the SVD operation for $\mathbf{X}_j \in \mathbb{C}^{\frac{N_t}{K} \times \frac{N_t}{K}}$, which has a complexity of $O((\frac{N_t}{K})^3)$.
 Therefore, the overall complexity after $K$ iterations is $O(((K-1)^3L_t^3+N_t^3)/K^2)$.
 The running time of the algorithms with MatLab R2022a is also summarized to directly demonstrate the complexity.
 We observe that the running time corresponds to the complexity analysis, where SVR has the lowest complexity.
-While AO has the highest complexity but is able to solve the more complex SC problem with acceptable performance loss.
+While S-AO has the highest complexity but is able to solve the more complex SC problem with acceptable performance loss.